 How to Make Banana Pancakes

 These easy banana pancakes are quick to whip up!
 I like to use white whole wheat flour, but whole wheat or all-purpose flour works too!
 The pancakes are light, fluffy, and remind me of banana bread.
 The pancakes are made with buttermilk and mashed bananas, giving the pancakes great banana flavor.
+The pancakes will remind you of banana bread and that is a very good thing!

 We also like to top the pancakes with banana slices and of course maple syrup.
 The banana pancakes are also good with peanut butter, spread peanut butter on top of the pancakes for a protein and you can’t go wrong with the banana and peanut butter combo!